coddingtonbear/jirafs/readme.rst

   would like to add a new comment, simply enter some text into this field.

-In order to update any of the above data or upload an asset, either make the change to a field in ``details.jira.rst``, write a comment into ``new_comment.jira.rst``, or copy a new asset into this folder, then run::
+In order to update any of the above data or upload an asset, either make the change to a field in ``fields.jira.rst``, write a comment into ``new_comment.jira.rst``, or copy a new asset into this folder, then run::

     jirafs sync